Vision#

 get object data#

 The dataset stores objects ordered from largest to smallest by width, starting at index 0.
-Each object’s properties can be accessed using Vision object property block.
-An empty dataset is returned if no matching objects are detected.
+Each object’s properties can be accessed using the Vision object property block.
+An empty dataset is reported if no matching objects are detected.

 The Get object data stack block.#